CODDDE/ember-cli-apiblueprint/README.md

 E.G: `ember g api-belongsto post --to=comment`

-This means that a new `relationshipName.apib` file will be added in the `api-groups/modelToAddRelationship/relationships` folder, in this case a new `comment.apib` will be added in the `api-groups/post/relationships` folder.
+This means that a new `relationshipName.apib` file will be added in the `api-groups/modelToAddRelationship/relationships` folder, in this case a new `post.apib` will be added in the `api-groups/comment/relationships` folder.

 This would be the generated endpoint to get the `post` of a `comment`:
 `/comments/{id}/relationships/post` that MUST return a unique object